MicrosoftDocs/learn/learn-pr/azure/secure-apps-azure-container-instances-sidecar/includes/3-understand-yaml-definitions.md

     az container create -g $rg --file /tmp/aci.yaml
     ```

-1. If you export the new Azure Container Instance to a different YAML file `/tmp/aci2.yaml`, you will note that the changes you did to the YAML are now in effect: the SQL password is not exposed anymore as clear text.
+1. Export the new container instance to a different YAML file */tmp/aci2.yaml*, and note that the changes you made to the YAML are now in effect.
+The SQL password is no longer5 exposed as clear text.

     ```bash
     # Recreate container